 Skip to content

 We ship from US, Minnesota and only items in stock!
-Free shipping for US orders!*exceptions apply
+Free shipping for US orders over 20$!*exceptions apply

 We ship from US, Minnesota and only items in stock!
-Free shipping for US orders!*exceptions apply
+Free shipping for US orders over 20$!*exceptions apply

 History of Cross Stitch and Embroidery - Byzantine, Europe and China - Wizardi